tahsin4466/StartASM/README.md

 StartASM is, as of now, fully developed in C++.
 The intent is for the compiler and runtime environment to be built using C++, while the front end will be built using Electron and node.js.
 This project also uses OpenMP multithreading to improve performance.

 ## Progress
+**Please note that StartASM is at its absolute beginning stages of development, and as such many critical features are yet to be implemented.
+This is a personal project by a student, and as such is being developed incrementally.**

 *Last updated: Tuesday, November 7, 2023*

 **State:** StartASM currently only consists of a compiler that checks for syntax.
 The provided program will tell the user whether the given code adheres to the language's syntax.